bilgearikk/website/website/versioned_docs/version-fils_en/project/2025/ioana_denisa.dudui/index.md

 ### Week 7 - 19 May
 This week, I completed the KiCad schematic and finished the electronic design for the PetSense system.
 I also purchased the remaining components needed for the project to ensure I had everything.
 In terms of software, I worked on completing the code, with a particular focus on the servomotor functionality, ensuring it responds correctly to timer-based events.
 Additionally, I finished the overall project design and architecture,improving how each component interacts within the system to ensure efficient response to environmental changes.

 ### Week 20 - 26 May
+This week, I was able to complete the coding phase, adding several new elements to the project.
+Furthermore, I designed a custom enclosure and finished constructing a support for the ServoMotor.
+I incorporated all the sensors and the display in the 3D-printed case that I created which improves the functionality of the project.

 ## Hardware